 In 2019, the EEOC issued letters to the four women still on the team allowing them to sue since no progress had been made.
 (Though the players and the federation ratified a collective bargaining agreement in 2017, mediation efforts over the 2016 lawsuit failed giving the women the ability to sue in federal court.)
 On International Women’s Day 2019, 28 women on the team filed a lawsuit alleging the federation perpetuated gender-based discrimination in nearly every aspect of their employment.

 One example provided in the suit was the pay difference for World Cup appearances.
 According to the suit, the men’s team received $5.4 million in 2014 after losing in the Round of 16 of the World Cup.
 The women’s team received $1.7 million in 2015 for winning the World Cup.
 That’s right: winning.

-Other American women have fought and are currently fighting similar battles.
+Soccer aside (if you can put soccer aside after a statement like that), other American women have fought and are currently fighting similar battles.